sjbrown/misc_work/genesis/rules.md

 Event cards are used during the Band Meeting phase.

 Event cards must be kept secret from the other players.
-Neither the title, nor effects may ever be disclosed.
+Neither the title, nor effects may be disclosed.

 When the Event deck is empty, the discards are shuffled into a new Event deck